 5b.
 The story soon became politicized.
-The governments of Turkey and Saudi Arabia have turned the matter from the juridical field into a political issue.
-The Turkish government has immediately pointed the finger against Saudi Arabia and this fact messed up the political global scenery, asking for clarity.
-On the other hand, Saudi Arabia blamed diverted elements of secret services, trying to keep out the royal family.
-Saudi Arabia has many interests in saving face because of the FII (Future Investment Initiative), while Turkey would like to see its failure.
-Trump took a more balanced position and tried to be kindly diplomatic because his aim is to preserve USA economical affairs.
+The governments of Turkey and Saudi Arabia have turned the matter from a judicial investigation into a political issue.
+The Turkish government immediately pointed the finger at Saudi Arabia and this caused a commotion in the international political community, which sought clarity.
+Saudi Arabia blamed rogue elements of the secret services, trying to keep the royal family out of the picture.
+Saudi Arabia has much interest in saving face because of the FII (Future Investment Initiative), while Turkey would like to see it fail.
+Trump took a more balanced position and tried to be diplomatic because his aim is to preserve USA economic interests.

 6.The treatment of Khashoggi has provoked a crisis in international relations.
-Turkey and Saudi Arabia were backed up by several other main countries, given that Saudi Arabia has had the US' support for over 40 years now: Trump has shown his support for the Saudi and refuses to take a stand until evidence will prove him wrong.
-Meanwhile, Turkey, along with Russia, has been strumentalizing the situation in its favor, wanting to prove Saudi Arabia's lack of diplomacy.
-Relations between the two lead countries were already tense, but Khashoggi's death has compromised them definitely.
-The diplomatic world is about to be deeply changed, but it may also bring international relationships back on an old path: the US and Russia are, once again, one against another but they're also not the main protagonists.
+Turkey and Saudi Arabia were supported by several other main countries, given that Saudi Arabia has had the US' support for over 40 years now: Trump has shown his support for the Saudi and refuses to take a stand until evidence proves him wrong.
+Meanwhile, Turkey, along with Russia, has been manipulating the situation in its own favour, wanting to prove Saudi Arabia's lack of diplomacy.
+Relations between the two leading countries were already tense, but Khashoggi's death has compromised them definitely.
+The diplomatic world is about to be deeply changed, but it may also bring international relations back on an old path: the US and Russia are, once again, pitted one against the other but they're also not the main protagonists.
 Russia has admitted that, since no actual proof has been found, they can't cut all ties with Saudi Arabia; however, the murder of someone that has such ties with the US won't be underestimated.

 7aThe US and some other traditional western allies of Saudi Arabia have been embarrassed by the story.
-Concerning the US, its public opinion harshly condemns the facts and aims to a definitive breakdown of the currently elapsing relations with Saudi Arabia.
-By contrast, President Donald Trump stressed the importance of Saudi Arabia as a counterbalance to Iran and firmly opposed to the need of sanctions against the country, because of the way it would affect the US economy.
-Nevertheless, is not to be neglected that the country has already planned a $110 billion arms sale to the Saudi, whose halting would entail a consistent financial loss.
+US public opinion harshly condemns the facts and calls for to a break-off of the currently worsening relations with Saudi Arabia.
+By contrast, President Donald Trump stressed the importance of Saudi Arabia as a counterbalance to Iran and firmly opposed the call for sanctions against the country, because of the way it would affect the US economy.
+Nevertheless, it should be borne in mind that the country has already planned a $110 billion arms sale to the Saudi, whose cancellation would entail a significant financial loss.
 The UK, France and Germany say, “Nothing can justify this killing and we condemn it in the strongest possible terms”.
-Nonetheless, all three nations would rather wait further explanation before making any judgement, even though they are all taking part to the growing boycott of the investment summit that will take place in Riyadh.
+Nonetheless, all three nations would rather await further explanation before making any judgement, even though they are all taking part in the growing boycott of the investment summit that will take place in Riyadh.